Getting to Loch Ness: How to get there from Edinburgh, Glasgow, and Inverness

 Things to do near Loch Ness

-Urquhart Castle overlooking Loch Ness with tourists exploring the grounds.
+Urquhart Castle ruins overlooking Loch Ness with a boat on the water.

 Cruise boat on Loch Ness with Scottish Highlands in the background.